Carlosbil/AI_FOR_Geometry_dash/README.md

 - `Bounty`: analyzing the screenshot, decide if the character is still alive, or has crashed or terminated, so that it gives or subtracts points.
 - `CNN`: analyzing the screenshot, predict if jump or not.
 - `Policy`: using a e-greedy policy.
 - `Q-Learning`: during the training phase, the weights of the model will be updated based on the reward obtained, every 32 (configurable) screenshots or minibatches.
+This involves using a replay buffer to store state transitions, which are then sampled in minibatches to update the network weights via backpropagation.
+The update frequency and size of the minibatches can be configured based on performance and computational constraints.